modelica/ModelicaSpecification/Tutorial.md

 end StateSpace;
 ```
 Assert is a predefined function for giving error messages taking a Boolean condition and a string
 as arguments.
-The actual dimensions of A, B and C are implicitly given by the actual matrix
+The actual dimensions of `A`, `B` and `C` are implicitly given by the actual matrix
-parameters.
-D defaults to a zero matrix:
+parameters. `D` defaults to a zero matrix:
 ```Modelica
 block TestStateSpace
   StateSpace S(A = [0.12, 2; 3, 1.5], B = [2, 7; 3, 1], C = [0.1, 2]);